seenons/seenons-be-assignment/README.md

 > What happens after I submit my assignment?

 We will review your submission and provide feedback.
-The review process typically takes 1 working day.
+You can expect the review to happen within a week of submission, but it usually doesn't take that long.

 > Are there any specific coding standards or practices I should follow?